bobgtm/Notes-Repo/bash/basic.md

-# Basics
+#Basics

 ## Pipes
- send the output of one process to another as they were connected

-`cat loremipsum.txt | wc -l`
+ send the output of one process to another as they were connected `cat loremipsum.txt | wc -l`

 ## Redirections
-send streams to or from files
+Send streams to or from files

 `ls > list.txt`